-Table 1-7 on page 20 lists the factory IP address settings for your InfiniBand switch(s) used with the cluster.
+The subsection "Web or Telnet Access to the InfiniBand Switch" on page 22 lists the factory IP address settings for your InfiniBand switch or switch "stack" used with the cluster.
 For clusters with greater than 288 network ports, consult SGI Professional Services for specific IP address configuration information.

-Web or Telnet Access to the Switch
+Web or Telnet Access to the InfiniBand Switch